 If you don’t want a bad habit, don’t feed it.
 Suffocate it by replacing it with a good habit.
 Celebrate each small victory the longer you can resist a bad habit and each time you practice a good habit.
 Build upon right decisions and right actions.
 Know what you want to achieve, and do the right things.

 Step #6 – Take Massive Action

-We can control what time we wake up, what habits we start the day with, what temptations enter – and are eliminated – from our lives, and what systems we have in place for dealing with all of these.
+We can control what time we wake up, what habits we start the day with, what temptations enter—and are expunged—from our lives, and what systems we have in place for dealing with all of these.
 We can believe in ourselves or we can have doubt.
-It’s your choice.
+It’s our choice.
 We can take more control over our schedule and energy than you might believe right now.
-Most importantly, we can control our day by winning our morning.
+Most importantly, we can control our days by winning our mornings.

-“To live a life of virtue, match up your thoughts, words, and deeds,” said the Stoic philosopher, Epictetus.
+“To live a life of virtue, match up your thoughts, words, and deeds,” said the Stoic philosopher Epictetus.
 Practice what you preach, take action on what you teach.
 Oh, and a little incentive never hurts.
-Give yourself a reward for taking action and following through.
+Give yourself a reward for following through.
 We repeat what we reward.
 It can be as simple as enjoying the beauty of a sunrise as you meditate.
 Find what you need to trigger your new habit.